AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49970-incorrect-handling-of-graphql-errors.md

 <u>Actual results</u>:

-There is a *500 exception* in logs, `GraphQLOperationNames` key not being handled correctly.
+There is a *500 exception* in logs, `GraphQLOperationNames` key is not being handled correctly.

 ## Apply the patch